VysotskiVadim/VysotskiVadim.blog/_drafts/dont-use-jetpack-pagination.markdown

 }
 ```
 `PagedList` loads data when you request item which isn't loaded,
 or item which is close to loaded items boundary.
+So if you'd like to load next page, just load around last loaded item.

 ```kotlin
 fun <T> LiveData<PagedList<T>>.fetchOneMorePage() {